How Many Words

 "How Many Words" is the official second single by the singer-songwriter Blake Lewis, from his debut album A.D.D.
 (Audio Day Dream).
 The song was expected to be followed by "Know My Name", and then "Without You".
 However, due to being dropped by Arista Records, "How Many Words" was the final single from his debut album.
 The single was released to mainstream radio format on March 10, 2008.
 Also, an EP featuring remixes of the song was released onto iTunes on May 13, 2008.
 Lewis performed the song live on the March 6, 2008, results show of the seventh season of American Idol.

+Variety noted an "OMD-inspired" track that "really sounds like a synth song from 1986, except of course for the beat boxing".

 Chart performance

 The single has sold 94,000 copies to date.